China hosts African leaders amid aid criticism

 China hosts African leaders Monday for a summit aimed at promoting Beijing's vision for development on the continent, even as it finds itself increasingly criticised over its debt-heavy approach to foreign aid.

-President Xi Jinping and leaders from across the continent will hold the two-day Forum on China-Africa Cooperation (FOCAC), with talks expected to focus on Xi's cherished "Belt and Road" infrastructure programme.
+President Xi Jinping and leaders from across the continent will meet at the two-day Forum on China-Africa Cooperation (FOCAC), with talks expected to focus on Xi's cherished "Belt and Road" infrastructure programme.

 The massive scheme is aimed at improving Chinese access to foreign markets and resources, and boosting Beijing's influence abroad.

-It has already seen China loan billions of dollars to countries in Asia and Africa for roads, railways, ports and other major building projects.
+It has already seen China loan billions of dollars to countries in Asia and Africa for roads, railways, ports and other major infrastructure projects.

 But critics warn that Xi's pet project is burying some countries under massive debt.